aahilsanto/Module1/Datatypes-String Literals.md

 ## Result

-Thus the program to write a Python program to read a string from the user and then print it is executed successfully.
+Thus the program to read a string from the user and then print it is executed successfully.